Frequently Asked Questions

 Do you have a group rate?

 Yes.
 Groups of 10 or more can SAVE $3 PER TICKET for the same performance when ordering through the Capitol Theatre Box Office.
 Groups discounts are NOT available online.
-A flat group fee of $5 does apply.
-Call the Capitol Theatre Box Office for more details via 717-263-0202.
+A flat group fee does apply.
+Call the Capitol Theatre Box Office for more details via (717) 263-0202.

 How does your Season Pass work?

 Our Season Pass offers you flexibility and saves you money.
-When you purchase a Season Pass, you receive a “punch card” good for eight admissions (or four admissions with a Half Pass).
-You can use the pass for two seats for each show, eight seats for one show, or any other combination you choose.
+When you purchase a Season Pass, you receive a “punch card” good for eight admissions (or four admissions with a Half Pass) to our main-stage shows.
+You can use the pass for up to two seats for each show.
 Just call the Capitol Theatre Box Office to reserve your seats for the performance of your choice and tell them you have the pass.
 When you come to the show, bring your card and the Box Office staff will punch your card for the number of seats you have reserved.

 What is the difference between the Capitol Theatre and Chambersburg Community Theatre?